-The property has a General Plan land use designation of "Commercial Residential".
-It is the intent of this land use designation to allow a complementary mix of commercial and residential zoning along Newport Boulevard.
-The use is consistent with General Plan policies related to providing a mixture of commercial goods, services, and employment opportunities; expanding the City's tax base; and promoting the incubation of unique and specialized businesses.
+The property has a General Plan land use designation of "General Commercial".
+It is the intent of this land use designation to permit a wide range of uses that serve both local and regional needs.
+The proposed cannabis storefront use is consistent with General Plan policies related to providing a mixture of commercial goods, services, and employment opportunities; expanding the City's tax base; and promoting the incubation of unique and specialized businesses.
 The City's General Plan sets forth long-term policies that guide future development, whereas the Zoning Ordinance implements general plan policies through detailed development regulations, such as specific use types and building standards.
 Therefore, in determining General Plan compliance for the proposed cannabis retail storefront use, a comparison of the proposed use with the use, density and intensity allowed by the applicable zoning district is required.
-In this case, the applicable zoning district is "Local Business District" (C1).
-A variety of commercial uses are allowed in the C1 zone, including a retail cannabis storefront, subject to a CUP.
-No additional square footage is proposed, therefore, the proposed use would not increase the floor area ratio (building intensity) or increase the number of residential units onsite (density).
+In this case, the applicable zoning district is "General Business District" (C2).
+A variety of commercial uses are allowed in the C2 zone including cannabis storefronts subject to approval of a Conditional Use Permit.
+No additional square footage is proposed; therefore, the proposed use would not increase the floor area ratio (building intensity).
+The proposed project does not include residential units and therefore would not increase density.